tfius/scaffold-eth/SwarmMail README.md

 #### Arguments
 - `addr`: The Ethereum address of the user whose sentEmails array is being queried.
 - `index`: The index of the Email object to retrieve from the sentEmails array.

-### Function `getSubRequestAt(address addr, uint index)` public view returns (SubRequest memory)
-Returns the `SubRequest` object located at the given index of the subRequests array for the specified addr user.
-#### Arguments
-- `addr`: The Ethereum address of the user whose subRequests array is being queried.
-- `index`: The index of the SubRequest object to retrieve from the subRequests array.

-### Function `getSubItemAt(address addr, uint index)` public view returns (SubItem memory)
-Returns the `SubItem` object located at the given index of the subItems array for the specified addr user.
-#### Arguments
-- `addr`: The Ethereum address of the user whose subItems array is being queried.
-- `index`: The index of the SubItem object to retrieve from the subItems array.

-### Function `getActiveBidAt(address addr, uint index)` public view returns (ActiveBid memory)
-Returns the `ActiveBid` object located at the given index of the activeBids array for the specified addr user.
-#### Arguments
-- `addr`: The Ethereum address of the user whose activeBids array is being queried.
-- `index`: The index of the `ActiveBid` object to retrieve from the activeBids array.

 ### Function `signEmail(bytes32 swarmLocation)` public
 Allows the recipient of an email to sign it by setting the signed flag to true in the corresponding Email object.